-The Oxygen-3 Wireless Gateway can be set up to use up to two static DNS servers or it can be configured to use the DNS server(s) provided by your wireless carriers.
+The Oxygen 3 Wireless Gateway can be set up to use up to two static DNS servers or it can be configured to use the DNS server(s) provided by your wireless carriers.
 Alternatively, DNS can also be disabled altogether.

-DNS settings configured on the LAN Port page apply to connections originating from the Oxygen-3 Wireless Gateway and they will also be provided to any connected device that uses DHCP if enabled.
+DNS settings configured on the LAN Port page apply to connections originating from the Oxygen 3 Wireless Gateway and they will also be provided to any connected device that uses DHCP if enabled.

-DMC Mode Use ISP DNS Serv er 💠
+DNS Mode: Use ISP DNS Serv rer 💠

-DNS Mode:

-DNS IP Address #1:

-(only when configured manually)
+DNS IP Address #1: (only when configured manually)

 DNS IP Address #2: